rsyncOSX/mydocsy/content/en/docs/Important.md

 Before executing a new task in RsyncUI, please perform an estimation run, a `--dry-run`, and inspect the result.
 If you inadvertently set an empty catalog as the source, RsyncUI, via rsync, will delete all files in the destination.

-For instructions on executing an estimation run, refer to the *Add tasks* or *Getting started* section.
+For instructions on executing an estimation run, refer to the *New tasks* or *Getting started* section.

 ### The --delete parameter and new tasks